-It will also probably not be very satisfying for people looking for solutions (maybe that’s fodder for a future post?).
+It will also probably not be satisfying for people looking for easy solutions (maybe that’s fodder for a future post?).
 My purpose here isn’t to offer up answers or sketch out the contours of a better travel future, but simply (as a starting point) to set out what I think are some hard tourism realities:

-Overtourism Isn’t Going Away Any Time Soon
+1. Overtourism Isn’t Going Away Any Time Soon

-To glimpse the effect this can have on a destination, one need only spend a few hours walking through the uncomfortably crowded streets of the tiny, but beautiful Czech town of Český Krumlov (three hours drive south of Prague).
+To glimpse the effect this can have on a destination, one need only spend a few hours walking through the uncomfortably crowded streets of the tiny, but beautiful Czech town of Český Krumlov (three hours south of Prague).
 Just a few years ago, it was rare to see even one Asian tourist here (or anywhere else in the Czech Republic).
 These days, it’s almost impossible to push through the masses of the daily-arriving Asian tour buses as you make your way the few hundred meters from the central square to the historic castle.
 Don’t get me wrong.
-This is not to place unfair blame on Asian visitors (they have as much right to travel as anyone else), but to illustrate the scope of the problem in one small, obscure tourist town.
+This is not to place blame on Asian visitors (they have as much right to travel as anyone else) but to illustrate the scope of the problem in one small, obscure tourist town.

 Overtourism is a little like global warming.
 We’re beyond the waiting stage.
 It’s already here and getting worse.
 The question is how best to cope.

-We’re All ‘Tourists’ on Planet Earth
+2. We’re All ‘Tourists’ on Planet Earth

-It’s a natural reaction for people who live in a place or who were born there to consider it to be “theirs” and to act defensively.
+It’s a natural reaction for people who live in a place to consider it to be “theirs” and to act defensively.
 This notion, though, tends to leave out one obvious, inconvenient truth: at one point or another we’re all tourists.
 As we travel on our own holidays, city breaks and business trips, we all find ourselves occasionally standing in someone else’s square or sitting in someone else’s pub.
 We all clog up someone else’s road, and we all, ultimately, depend on the goodwill of local residents to make our trips a success.

-Banning Something Almost Always Backfires
+3. Banning Something Almost Always Backfires

-To curb the explosive (and sometimes destructive) growth of Airbnb rentals, for example, cities and towns have considered various limitations on property owners from renting their places to short-term visitors.
-That’s not to say that problems associated with Airbnb rentals don’t exist or are not serious (and that there are not some sensible fixes).
+To curb the explosive (and sometimes destructive) growth of Airbnb rentals, cities and towns have considered various prohibitions on property owners from renting their places to short-term visitors.
+That’s not to say that problems associated with Airbnb rentals don’t exist or are not serious.
 Airbnbs tend to drive up local housing and rental prices, create tourist ghettos and negatively affect the quality of life for neighbors of the rental property.

 I don’t have easy answers for Airbnbs, Segway tours or other excesses that might arise from overtourism.
 I’ve found, though, that the best method for controlling any type of “undesirable” behavior is usually first to observe what people like to do and then allow them to continue doing it – but only in more constructive ways.

-Demand, Not Supply, Drives the Tourism Market
+4. Demand, Not Supply, Drives the Tourism Market

-People are certainly drawn to Prague, for example, by the historic beauty of the city, and for a chance to see Prague Castle and Old Town Square.
+People are certainly drawn to Prague, for example, by the historic beauty of the city, and for a chance to see Prague Castle and the Old Town Square.
 But they also come for the opportunity to swig from a bright-green bottle of absinthe, buy a “KGB” fur hat or Russian nesting doll, and indulge in a sweet trdelník (chimney cake) or two, bought hot off the spit from a local vendor.
 That’s all fine and good, except for the fact that these last three activities would never occur to the average Czech person or resident.
-They have very little, if nothing at all, to do with Prague.
+They have very little, if anything at all, to do with Prague.